LSA (Lysergic Acid Amide): Naturally-Occurring Acid With Sedative Qualities

 - A small scale

-- Petroleum ether (Needs to be pure petroleum ether) — don’t confuse with diethyl ether
+- Petroleum ether (Needs to be pure petroleum ether) — don’t confuse it with diethyl ether

 Where to Buy Morning Glory Seeds